Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 ## Thinking in React Component

-When building an application with React, you build a bunch of independent, isolated and reusable component.
+When building an application with React, you build a bunch of independent, isolated and reusable components.
 Think of component as a simple function that you can call with some input and they render some output.

 And as we can reuse functions, so also we can reuse components, merge them and thereby creating a complex user interface.

 Let’s take a look at the image below.
 A simple To-dos app.

-As you are aware, we will create this app from scratch in this tutorial.
+As you are aware, we will create this app from scratch in this React tutorial.
 It may look simple in the eye but trust me, you will get to understand the concept of React and how it works afterwards.

 ![Todos app design](./images/todosapp.png)

-To build this type of app or any complex app (even as complex as Twitter), the very first thing to do is to split and decompose the UI design into a smaller and isolated unit as outlined in the image.
+To build this type of React app or any complex app (even as complex as Twitter), the very first thing to do is to split and decompose the UI design into a smaller and isolated unit as outlined in the image.
 Where each of these units can be represented as a component which can be built in isolation and then later merge to form a complex UI.

 Still on the image.

 The parent component (also known as the root component), label `TodoContainer`, holds all the other components (known as children components).
 The `Header` component renders the header contents, the `InputTodo` component accepts the user’s input, the `TodosList` component renders the todos list and finally, the `TodoItem` component takes care of each of the todos items.

 With this breakdown, we will be creating five different components in isolation.
 Having this instinct shows that you are **thinking in React!**

 Moving on.